oerdnj/dp2025/main.typ

 == Implementation Status

 During the implementation of the new cryptographic algorithms, the cryptographic API in the BIND 9 has been cleaned up.
 Duplicate functions (`verify`, and `verify2`) have been merged and unused functions (`createctx2`, `computesecret`, `paramcompare`, and `cleanup`) have been removed.
-This has been submitted to the upstream project in the `ondrej/dst_api-cleanup` branch.
+This has been submitted to the upstream project in the `ondrej/dst_api-cleanup` branch in the associated merge requests#footnote[https://gitlab.isc.org/isc-projects/bind9/-/merge_requests/10345].

 During implementation of the algorithm with larger secret key, public key or signature sizes, it was discovered that additional modifications to the BIND 9 code were needed, specifically sizes of various internal buffers and data structures that hold the secret key, public keys and signatures.